‘Neither a borrower nor a lender be…’ - Hamlet Act 1, scene 3

 One person may say that money was a loan while another may say it was a gift.
 It can be difficult, time consuming and expensive for lawyers to try and unpick this once a marriage or relationship has broken down.

-If you are lending money to or borrowing money from someone, enter into a formal written loan agreement or a Declaration of Trust recording that the person giving the money has an interest in the borrower’s property.
+If you are lending money to or borrowing money from someone, enter into a formal written loan agreement or a Declaration of Trust which records that the person giving the money has an interest in the borrower’s property.
 There is a legal presumption against money being gifted, so if it is a gift this needs recording in writing by the donor.
 If the relationship does later break down it is much easier to establish that the money was a loan rather than a gift and vice verse.